50 BMG Ammo

 History of .50 Browning Machine Gun Ammunition

-The most famous weapon chambered for .50 BMG is the M2HB machine gun, but it has also been chambered in the similar M3 machine gun, as well as the Barrett M82/M107 family of sniper rifles, the MacMillan TAC-50, and numerous other precision and anti-material rifles.
+The M2HB machine gun is the most famous weapon chambered for .50 BMG, but it is also chambered in the M3 machine gun, and the Barrett M82/M107 family of sniper rifles, the MacMillan TAC-50, and many other precision and anti-material rifles.